Prospect Community Early Education and Care

 Chickens in Hepburn

-Hopsy the rabbit in Whinham
+Hopsy and Poh the rabbits in Whinham

 The children help to care for our Pets and we learn about caring for our environment through interaction and discussion.